Safety of Client Assets

 SIPC and Baird’s insurance policy in excess of SIPC limits do not provide protection for bank deposits in the event of a bank failure.

-Controls and operating systems are continuously evaluated by management and by Baird’s Internal Audit Department, which is responsible for auditing and monitoring the activities of the firm and its subsidiaries on a regular basis to ensure that employee duties are properly segregated and that counter-control procedures are functioning properly.
+Controls and operating systems are continuously evaluated by management and by Baird’s Internal Audit Department, which is responsible for auditing and monitoring the activities of the firm and its subsidiaries on a regular basis to ensure that employee duties are properly segregated and that control procedures are functioning properly.
 As a back-up to Baird’s Internal Audit Department reviews, the effectiveness of these systems is also reviewed by independent accountants.